RDYG18/INN-Hotels-Predicting-Booking-Cancellations-Using-Machine-Learning/README.md

 ---

-**Final Feature Importances Summary**
+## Final Feature Importances Summary

 At the end of the Decision Tree modeling process, the most influential features for predicting booking cancellations were:

-- Lead time, by far the most important predictor, suggests that bookings made well in advance are more prone to cancellation.
+- **Lead time**, by far the most important predictor, suggests that bookings made well in advance are more prone to cancellation.

-- Market segment type (Online) and average price per room also played key roles, highlighting customer profile and pricing sensitivity.
+- **Market segment type (Online)** and **average price per room** also played key roles, highlighting customer profile and pricing sensitivity.

-- Other relevant variables included the number of special requests, arrival month, and booking timing features (arrival date, week/weekend nights).
+- Other relevant variables included the **number of special requests, arrival month**, and **booking timing features** (arrival date, week/weekend nights).

-This ranking provides valuable insight into which attributes are most critical in cancellation behavior, supporting both strategic pricing and customer targeting decisions.
+This provides insight into which attributes are most critical in cancellation behavior, supporting both strategic pricing and customer targeting decisions.

 <div align="center">